 A good tip is to look for members of trade associations, such as the British Association of Removers (BAR).

-Don’t forget to factor in storage
+And don’t forget to factor in storage costs.

 A reputable company will offer safe and secure storage units – but it won’t come cheap, so be sure to factor the cost into your budget.